 My mother used to cook this dish for us quite often.
-I spiced it up a bit, giving my own twist to this dish.
+I spiced it up a bit, giving my own twist to this dish, adding some mushrooms as well.

 I no longer cook it that way but using a sauteing pan, I use less oil which makes it much healthier but reserving it’s original flavour.